 A transpersonal therapist usually teaches their clients how to cope with specific disorders by focusing on key areas and using the following techniques emphasized in this specific model of psychotherapy:

+- Meditation.
 This typically involves sitting still, focusing on breathing, and creating a calm environment in which to clear your mind.

+- Drawing Mandalas.
 Drawing mandalas can be viewed as a mindfulness technique that focuses on clearing the mind and coping with past traumas.

+- Journaling.
 Journaling can provide the power to see the problems at hand and determine which ones require one's energy and focus.
 Journaling can also release unpleasant emotions, so they are not carried around during the day.

+- Music Growth.
 This therapeutic approach can include dancing, creating, and listening to music to facilitate healing and growth.
 Those who are creative can find it particularly beneficial.

+- Mindfulness Techniques.
 Mindfulness normally includes focusing on the elements of breathing, surroundings, and sensations.
 It can center the individual so they’re more prepared to handle daily stressors and tackle life's challenges.

+- Visualization.
 This can be seen as a form of guided meditation where one can safely create spaces of comfort to help when not feeling well or not coping properly.

+- Hypnotherapy.
 During hypnotherapy, the therapist will usually guide the individual to a safe place in the mind to uncover any hidden potentials or any of the problems that are holding the individual back by visiting altered states of consciousness.

 These techniques can help those in transpersonal therapy explore personal self-concepts and personal passions.
 By exploring the spiritual self and your true nature and fostering open-mindedness, you can create more meaning in life and improve the inner strengths of the human personality that have always been present in you.
 This can provide balance and improve overall wellness.

 Abraham Maslow developed this holistic and humanistic approach in the 1960s with other psychologists, such as Carl Jung and Roberto Assagioli.
-Maslow is perhaps most commonly known for his Hierarchy of Needs, which focuses on the basic needs of the individual in order to thrive.
+Maslow is perhaps most commonly known for his hierarchy of needs, which focuses on the basic needs of the individual in order to thrive.
 He believed that humans could become dull and nihilistic without the other aspects of their needs being met, the "other needs" being those that are transcendent beyond tangible observance.
 Through spiritual cultivation and healing, the individual can thrive as a human, and this spirituality is generally the foundation and true essence of transpersonal psychology.

 The Difference Between Transpersonal And Other Therapies